Water fuel cell: Lawsuit

 Stanley Meyer's invention was later termed fraudulent after two investors to whom he had sold dealerships offering the right to do business in Water Fuel Cell technology sued him in 1996.
 His car was due to be examined by the expert witness Michael Laughton, Professor of Electrical Engineering at Queen Mary University of London and Fellow of the Royal Academy of Engineering.
 However, Meyer made what Professor Laughton considered a "lame excuse" on the days of examination and did not allow the test to proceed.
 His "water fuel cell" was later examined by three expert witnesses in court who found that there "was nothing revolutionary about the cell at all and that it was simply using conventional electrolysis."
 The court found Meyer had committed "gross and egregious fraud" and ordered him to repay the two investors their $25,000.

 Meyer's death

 Stanley Meyer died suddenly on March 20, 1998, while dining at a restaurant.
 His brother claimed that during a meeting with two Belgian investors, Meyer suddenly ran outside, saying "They poisoned me".
-After an investigation, the Grove City police went with the Franklin County coroner report that ruled that Meyer, who had high blood pressure, died of a cerebral aneurysm.
+After an investigation, the Grove City police agreed with the Franklin County coroner report that ruled that Meyer, who had high blood pressure, died of a cerebral aneurysm.
 Some of Meyer's supporters believe that he was assassinated to suppress his inventions.
-Philippe Vandemoortele, one of the Belgian investors, stated that he had been supporting Meyer financially for several years and considered him a personal friend, and that he has no clue from where the rumours came.
+Philippe Vandemoortele, one of the Belgian investors, stated that he had been supporting Meyer financially for several years and considered him a personal friend, and that he has no idea where the rumors of his involvement in the death came from.